Why We Are Different as We Age

 Anecdotes Work Well

 When communicating with these markets storytelling works well, since today’s consumer universe is more age-weighted toward mid-life values and there is a definite resistance to neutral information (product related features).
 Whoever tells the best story wins!
 Go with the grain of the brain and integrate your data into an emotional matrix to satisfy the customer’s need and gauge the potential emotional and experiential quality of the relationship before talking about the product’s benefits and features.
+Also, understand that one of the best ways to transmit objective and emotionally neutral information is to piggyback and sandwich it between emotionally enriched information.

 Honesty Is the Best Policy